-Mdina and Rabat are must visits.
+Mdina and Rabat are must visits, no Malta guide would be complete without mentioning these.
 The fortified city of Mdina is majestic, lamp lit, with views to die for.
 The once capital of Malta turned UNESCO world heritage site.
 The winding streets of Mdina are maze-like but well sign posted.
-There are many restaurants and stop off points but it is important to remember that you are still exploring someone's home.
-Mdina's residential streets are still home to 300 people.
+There are many restaurants and stop off points but it is important to remember that you are still exploring someone’s home.
+Mdina’s residential streets are still home to 300 people.
 Although, a quite city you could hardly guess.

 Once you’ve entered the city walk through the quaint streets to reach the city walls and check out the views.
 It’s definitely one of my favourite places to see in Malta and as I mentioned earlier it’s the kind of location that makes you shake your head and question where exactly in the world you are.

-The Siege Bell Memorial was another of my favourite places to visit whilst in Malta, its setting on edge of the walled city of Valletta really signifies how heavily fortified Malta is.
-Looking out you can see the harbour walls and you are able to easily understand why Malta would've been such an asset to the Ottoman Empire.
+Other places to visit in Malta include The Siege Bell Memorial, which was another of my favourite places to visit whilst in Malta.
+Its setting on edge of the walled city of Valletta really signifies how heavily fortified Malta is.
+Looking out you can see the harbour walls and you are able to easily understand why Malta would’ve been such an asset to the Ottoman Empire.